kthys/anki-japanese-examples/README.md

 ## Usage

 1. Open the plugin's configuration in the addon manager and define the names of the fields used for examples.
-2. Open Anki and create a new deck or open an existing one.
+2. Restart Anki and create a new deck or open an existing one.
 3. Click on the "Add an example sentence manually" button in the editor's buttons and follow the instructions.

 ## License